-- Inherit The value is inherited from the parent prefix. - No Do not generate profiling data for the selected prefix. - For Subnet Generate profiling data for all traffic received by the prefix as a whole. - For IPs Use carefully as it will generate profiling data for every IP contained in the prefix.
-Enabling this option is not recommended for large subnets because it can overwhelm the I/O of the server, and potentially generate false positives since the traffic of single IPs is not always predictable. - For All Activate both For Subnet and For IPs.
+- Inherit The value is inherited from the parent prefix. - No Do not generate profiling data for the selected prefix. - Subnet Generate profiling data for all traffic received by the prefix as a whole. - IPs Use carefully as it will generate profiling data for every IP contained in the prefix.
+Enabling this option is not recommended for large subnets because it can overwhelm the I/O of the server, and potentially generate false positives because the traffic of single IPs is not always predictable. - Subnet + IPs Activate both options above.